 As you can see, regardless of role, tech professionals are paid well for their valuable skills and expertise.
 And you don’t even need a degree to enter the field.
 People all around the world are teaching themselves how to code and launching new careers.

 As we explain in our breakdown of the journey to a career in tech, the first step involves finding the perfect role; so take a look at some of the cool jobs that are out there.
-Once you've got a sense of what you want to do, start building your skills with the programming languages and tools you'll use on the job.
-To get started, check out our catalog of programming courses.
+Once you’ve got a sense of what you want to do, start building your skills with the programming languages and tools you’ll use on the job.
+To get started, check out our free course Choosing a Career in Tech.
+We’ll walk you through some of the most popular roles in the field and help you find the best one for you.
 Or, you could jump into a career path.

 Career paths are designed to prepare you for an entry-level position in your desired field.
 As you learn how to code in various languages, you’ll also build projects to feature in your portfolio during your job search.
 Use the links below to start training to become a: